-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 16700 Primary Registration District No. or [If death occurred in a City (Ward) hospital or institution. give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE COLOR OR RACE DATE OF DEATH MARRIED WIDOWED OR DIVORCED Write the word) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from (Day) AGE If LE88 than and that death occurred, on the date stated above, at The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (Duration)\ (City or town.
-State or foreign country) Contributory NAME OF (SECONDARY) FATHER (Duration) RENT8 OF FATHER (City or town, State or foreign country (Address) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
-OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER At place In the (City or town, State or foreign country) of death. ds.
-State...
-Where was disease contracted if not at place of death?
-Former or usual residence.
+MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 35297 or Primary Registration District No. 3 Village O2 [If death occurred in a City (Ward hospital or institution, give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE SEX COLOR OR RACE DATE OF DEATH MARRIED WIDOWED OR DIVORCED (Month) (Day) (Write the word) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from . to (Month) (Day) (Year) that I last saw h <equation-block> alive on 🤇 💳 If LESS than AGE I day,....hrs and that death occurred, on the date stated above, at 3 or__min.?
+The CAUSE OF DEATH was as follows: OCCUPATION 9-rnnehitis (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town, (Duration).
+State or foreign country) Contributory NAME OF (SECONDARY) FATHER (Duration) BIRTHPLACE OF FATHER (City or town, State or foreign country) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Heans of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
+OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER At place In the (City or town, State or foreign country) State vrs Where was disease contracted THE ABOVE IS TRUE TO THE BEST OF MY KNOWLEDGE if not at place of death?
+Former or usual residence DATE OF BURIAL PLACE OF BURIAL OR REMOVAL (ADDRESS) 191/ UNDERTAKER ADDRESS